Best Place for Student Loans

-Sallie Mae bridges the gap between federal and private providers because they offer both federal loans and direct loans.
+As one of the best student loan options, Sallie Mae bridges the gap between federal and private providers.
+It offers both federal loans and private direct loans.
 It is one of the biggest and most well-known student loan providers, possibly because of its range of loan types and features.
 Unlike most loans with a government affiliation, Sallie Mae offers graduate loans as well as undergraduate and parent loans.

 Sallie Mae offers helpful resources and has a general reputation for fair business practices despite the fact that it is not accredited be the Better Business Bureau.
 Sallie Mae prides itself on its high ethical standard according to company CEO and board member Raymond J. Quinlan who says, "I am proud of our dedication to doing business the right way."

 Sallie Mae offers several helpful resources on its website including convenient payment options.
 You can set up monthly payments or even direct withdrawal payments which can help avoid accidental default.
 The site also offers financial literacy and research tools that are centered on helping students make sound financial choices.
 They even have a student loan repayment calculator that helps you determine what you can expect to pay month to month.

 On sites like ConsumerAffairs.com, people who have had bad experiences with Sallie Mae cite high interest rates and difficult interactions with customer service representatives.
 Although, they have generally decent customer service, they do not offer a customer relations email address.
 On the other hand, you can reach them by phone.

 Aside from loans, the company offers resources to help save and plan for college.
 They claim variable interest rates from 2.25% APR to 9.37% APR, but you should always ask if there is a limit to how high variable rates can go.
 Sallie Mae is one of the top student loan providers in the industry, and the company is focused on every aspect of paying for college.
 They are definitely worth looking into.

 - Loans come from large bank